 File A Lawsuit Against Olumiant Or Rinvoq

-Contact a lawyer at Haggerty & Silverman today to discuss your claim in a free consultation.
-At Haggerty & Silverman, our attorneys work on a contingency basis.
+Contact a lawyer at Haggerty Silverman & Justice today to discuss your claim in a free consultation.
+At Haggerty Silverman & Justice, our attorneys work on a contingency basis.
 This means you don’t pay us any fees unless and until we recover money for you.
 We charge a percentage of the money we win in your case.
 No win, no fee.

 If you or a loved one experienced a serious health event related to taking one of these prescription medications, we can help.